Southampton-RSG/AnsibleGavo/README.md

 # Deploy GAVO DaCHS with Ansible

-The aim of this repository is to provide a reproducible deployment of a GAVO DaCHS server.
-This deployment is done with Ansible, and assumes that data will be stored on a dedicated hard disk whilst the index will be stored on a fast NVME drive.
+The aim of this Ansible playbook is to provide a reproducible method for deploying a new instance of a GAVO DaCHS server using a more exotic tablespace set up.

+This playbook assumes that GAVO DaCHS will use two table spaces,

+- A "slow" tablespace for mass storage of data
+- A "fast" tablespace (e.g. located on an NVMe) for indexes

+Ansible will take care of creating the tablespaces in the appropriate locations and will import and serve the data.

 ### Requirements